Systematics, Evolution, and Biodiversity (SysEB) Snodgrass Memorial Research Award

 - Excerpts from the student's research thesis or dissertation, along with a scanned copy of the approval page signed by a college official or advisor

-Nominees/candidates will be judged using the following criteria for a total of 80 points:
+Nominees/candidates will be judged using the following criteria for a total of 80 points:.
+Applications must score a minimum of 65 points in order to be considered for the award.

 1. Candidate (40 points total)